Binani Industries moves NCLAT over sale of Binani Cements

 Binani Industries has moved the National Company Law Appellate Tribunal against the Resolution Professional (RP) of Binani Cement, alleging that its order was not followed while declaring the successful resolution plan for the struggling cement maker.

-Binani Industries has also asked the NCLAT to declare the meeting of the Committee of Creditors (CoC) of Binani Cements held on March 14, 2018 as "null and Void".
+Filing a contempt plea against RP and representative of Deloitte who is assisting resolution plan, Binani Industries has also asked the NCLAT to declare the meeting of Committee of Creditors (CoC) of Binani Cements held on March 14, 2018 as "null and Void" in which bid of Dalmia Bharat Cement was approved.

+It also raised questions over the valuation of Dalmia Cement by RP in the resolution process and alleged that he is conducting in a manner which is detrimental to the interests of the Corporate Debtor (Binani Cement).

+"It is submitted that assets of Binani Cement are worth more than Rs 17,600 crore while the RP is conducting the corporate insolvency resolution process in a manner in which the value obtained for the Corporate Debtor is only approximately Rs 6,700 crore, which is clearly incorrect," it added.

 Yesterday, Dalmia Bharat had informed the stock exchanges that CoC Binani Cement approved the resolution plan submitted by its group entity Rajputana Properties Private Ltd.